rachelrobbinsmayhill/Personal-Project/README.md

 ## V. PROJECT REPRODUCTION:
 ### Steps to Reproduce
 - [x] Make .gitignore and add any file types you would like ignored, such as .pycache or .ipynb_checkpoints
-- [x] You will need the client_data.csv found inside this repo, so do NOT add .csv files to the .gitignore.
+- [x] You will need the client_data.csv found inside this repo, so do NOT add .csv files to the .gitignore
 - [x] Clone this repo (including the wrangle.py)
 - [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, and sklearn
 - [x] Follow steps as outlined in the README.md. and work.ipynb
 - [x] Run final_report.ipynb to view the final product